frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/advance-payment-entry.md

 house begins work on her order.
 She gives them Rs 1000/- in cash.

-Go to Accounts and open a new Journal Voucher to make the advance entry.
+Go to Accounts and open a new Journal Entry to make the advance entry.

-> Accounts > Documents > Journal Voucher > New Journal Voucher
+> Accounts > Documents > Journal Entry > New Journal Entry

 Mention the voucher type as cash voucher.
 This differs for different customers.
 If somebody pays by cheque the voucher type will be Bank Voucher.